mikke89/RmlUiDoc/pages/rml.md

 RML is based around the [HTML5 standard](https://html.spec.whatwg.org/multipage/), and in particular uses the [XML syntax](https://html.spec.whatwg.org/multipage/xhtml.html) for document markup.
 However, element names are (mostly) open-ended in RML and can be used in any way that is logical for your application.
 All documents follow strict [XML 1.0 specification](https://www.w3.org/TR/xml/) and where possible all RmlUi elements follow their HTML equivalent.

 RML maintains the core components of HTML5, including CSS.
-It provides a number of basic elements including input fields, radio buttons and check boxes as well as more complex enhancements such as templates and datagrids.
+It provides a number of basic elements including input fields, radio buttons and check boxes as well as more complex enhancements such as templates and tabsets.

 ### Contents